lucia-aranda/jupyter/README.md

 pip install notebook
 ```

-Finally, open the application with the sentence:
+Finally, open the application with the command:

 ```
 jupyter notebook